 Hikkim much like the other two villages in this belt is rich in fossil life since it was also a part of the might Indian Ocean before the Himalayan fold mountains were formed.
 Here fossils are found a lot more easily as compared to in Langza which is known as the fossil village since very few travellers visit Hikkim.
 In Hikkim, fossils can be found everywhere all you have to do is just look around.

-An absolutely must do thing while in Hikkim is to walk down to the post office and send a post card, because its not everyday that you get to send a post card from the highest highest post office in the world.
+An absolutely must-do thing while in Hikkim is to walk down to the post office and send a postcard because its not everyday that you get to send a postcard from the highest post office in the world.

 The lower flat plains of the village are where the villagers grow their crops.
 Since the land is barren and the weather is dry, cultivating crops is extremely hard but just like the rest of the valley, the villagers from Hikkim have managed to do the impossible and cultivate potatoes, spinach and cabbage.
 Yaks are used to plough the field and traveller will get a glimpse of this through the day.

 Accommodation in Hikkim is limited to a couple of extremely basic home stays which provide nothing more than a mattress to sleep on.
 The home stays are very clean and also provide all three meals to travellers.
-Food served in the home stays is a home cooked Spitian meal which consist of the local Spiti bread which is a round shaped fluffed up roti made from wheat served with jam, butter and the previous day’s dal.
-Lunch and dinner generally includes rice, rajma (kidney bean) dal, roti and a mixed vegetable dish.
+Food served in the home stays is a home-cooked Spitian meal which consist of the local Spiti bread which is a round-shaped fluffed up roti made from wheat served with jam, butter and the previous day’s dal.
+Lunch and dinner generally include rice, rajma (kidney bean) dal, roti and a mixed vegetable dish.

 The village of Hikkim is a place which is more suited to travellers in search of wilderness since the village has nothing touristy to offer to a regular traveller.
 To experience the life of the locals a night stay in the village is highly recommended.